STORY

 Samuel Pepys, a famous diarist who lived in 17th century London, was a high-ranking Admiralty official and is known for his candid accounts of his life.

-His diary reveals that he visited his favourite coffee house near London's Royal Exchange at least three times a week, and sometimes twice a day, to meet friends and colleagues by appointment, or simply to hear trade and political talks and gather information.
+His diary reveals that he visited his favourite coffee house near London's Royal Exchange at least three times a week, and sometimes twice a day, to meet friends and colleagues by appointment, or simply to listen to trade and political talks and gather information.

 For the economic activities of the emerging bourgeoisie, which had been gaining power since the mid-17th century, coffee houses served as centers for the exchange of business information.